China Camp SP

 A Chinese shrimp-fishing village thrived on this site in the 1880s.
 Nearly 500 people, originally from Canton, China, lived in the village.
 In its heyday, there were three general stores, a marine supply store and a barber shop.

-Fisherman by trade in their native country, they gravitated to the work they knew best.
+Fishermen by trade in their native country, they gravitated to the work they knew best.
 Over 90% of the shrimp they netted were dried and shipped to China or Chinese communities throughout the US.
-The museum at China Camp Village helps tell the story of these hardy shrimp fisherman.
+The museum at China Camp Village helps tell the story of these hardy shrimp fishermen.

 Facilities and Activities

 At Back Ranch Meadows Campground reservations can be made all year-round by calling Reserve America at 1-800-444-PARK (7275).
 All campsites at Back Ranch Meadows campground are HIKE-IN SITES for tent-camping only.
 Visitors must handcarry all equipment from the parking lot to the campsites.
 Campsites range from 50-300 yards from the parking lot.
 Eight persons maximum are allowed in each site.
-The park does not have any group camping available.
 Check in time is 2pm or later and check out is Noon.

 Enroute camping is available for RV's with a grey water holding tank for one night only.
 No dump station or hook-ups are available.
 Check in for enroute camping is 6pm and check out is 9am.

 A "Hike and Bike" site is available for those who travel to China Camp on foot or by bicycle.